The Truth About Voter ID

 So if there is no voter fraud then why do Republican politicians push for Voter ID laws?

 Quite simply, Voter ID laws stop Democrats from voting.
 A study done at the University of San Diego shows that Voter ID laws disproportionately affect people of color, women, disables, poor, elderly, and students — all of whom generally vote for Democrats.
 Admittedly, some Republican voters do get caught up in the net, but not nearly as many as those who vote for Democrats.

 The assumption is that everyone has a car and all the time in the world to go the nearest ID office.
-But, everyone doesn’t own a car and therefore must rely on friends or relatives for a ride.
+But, not everyone does own a car and therefore must rely on friends or relatives for a ride.
 Or they must use public transportation or taxis to get an ID office.
 This is a hidden cost in fuel or transportation charges.

 Access can be difficult enough without government interference, but what if the government goes out of their way to make it even harder?
 In Alabama, for example. the mistress of disgraced former Alabama GOP Governor Bentley urged him to close the DMV offices in minority communities after Alabama’s Voter ID law was passed.